Skip to main content

 Anxiety and Avoidance

 It is suggested that clinical anxiety is a common factor in the failure to launch, but this is not always the case.
 When anxiety is relevant, people often avoid situations that cause anxiety.
-From when a young adult, a teenager, or even a child, they turn to their parents when feeling nervous, scared, or stressed.
+From a young adult, a teenager, or even a child, they turn to their parents when feeling nervous, scared, or stressed.
 Knowing they could rely on their parents to help them cope becomes a cycle of continued avoidance.
 This cycle isn’t just repetitive but more intense in adulthood.
-With more responsibilities around the corner, adult children that rely on their parents find normal functioning even more overwhelming and continue to avoid it.
+With more responsibilities around the corner, adult children who rely on their parents find normal functioning even more overwhelming and continue to avoid it.

-Treatment for Failure to Launch in Dallas, TX
+Our Treatment for Failure to Launch in Dallas, TX

 Failure to launch is not something that only impacts the individual but the family as a whole.
 Therefore, the family must be actively involved in the treatment process.
 As the dependent adult may not be willing to undergo therapy, the burden is often placed on the parents first.
 With the proper guidance, parents are trained to reduce their doting behaviors gradually.
 Rather than lecturing or punishing their child, they need to introduce the aspects of adulthood to them slowly.
 When a parent learns how to change their behavior and trust that their child can make it on their own, it encourages a systematic change.